mongodb/docs/source/includes/note-needed-kerberos-files-for-agent.rst

-- On Linux systems: ensure `kinit <http://web.mit.edu/KERBEROS/krb5-devel/doc/user/user_commands/kinit.html>`_ binary is located at ``/usr/bin/kinit``. ``kinit`` obtains or renews a Kerberos ticket-granting ticket, which authenticates the agent using Kerberos.
+- On Linux systems: ensure `kinit <http://web.mit.edu/KERBEROS/krb5-devel/doc/user/user_commands/kinit.html>`_ binary is located at ``/usr/bin/kinit``. ``kinit`` obtains or renews a Kerberos ticket-granting ticket, which authenticates the Agent using Kerberos.